neomq/express-questions/README.md

 ```

 8. Run tests with `npm test lab-xyz` where `xyz` is the lab number (the remaining text at the back is optional).
-   For example, to run lab 01b, type in
+npm   For example, to run lab 01b, type in

    ```
    npm test lab-01b